Gauge Enhanced Quantum Criticality Beyond the Standard Model: Conclusion: Mother Effective Field Theory for BSM Gauge Enhanced Quantum Criticality

-\item ooo - {\bf With ${\rm U}(\Phi_{{\mathbf{R}}})$, with WZW, with gauged $[G_{\text{internal}}]$}:\\ This scenario follows directly from the scenario \ref{item:xoo}, but with a GUT-Higgs potential triggering symmetry-breaking.
+\item {ooo - {\bf With ${\rm U}(\Phi_{{\mathbf{R}}})$, with WZW, with gauged $[G_{\text{internal}}]$}:\\ This scenario follows directly from the scenario \ref{item:xoo}, but with a GUT-Higgs potential triggering (gauge-)symmetry-breaking.
 All statements in the scenario \ref{item:xoo} follow also here.
 Moreover,\\ $\bullet$ There is a sequence of various possibilities at various energy scales from the UV to the IR dynamical fates of this QFT.
-Here we only enlist the possibilities by $w_2w_3$ anomaly matching based on \emph{kinematics}, we do not know the definite answer of quantum \emph{dynamics}.
-But the anomaly can constrain the quantum dynamical fates.
-The following dynamics saturate the $w_2w_3$ anomaly can be the quantum dynamics of {\bf the modified $so(10)$ GUT or the PS model + 4d WZW term} (with 16n Weyl fermions):\\ i).\,Spin(10) gauge theory is asymptotic free at the deep UV.\\ ii).\,Spin(10) gauge group can be broken down to contain an SU(2) gauge subgroup (which is also asymptotic free) such that there is a new SU(2) anomaly $w_2w_3$ \cite{WangWenWitten2018qoy1810.00844}.\\ iii).\,The gauge group can be broken down to contain a U(1) gauge subgroup which can also have a $w_2w_3$ anomaly if the theory is all-fermion U(1) gauge theory \cite{WangPotterSenthil1306.3238, KravecMcGreevySwingle1409.8339}. \\ iv).\,The gauge group can be broken down to contain a $\Z_2$ gauge subgroup which can also have a $w_2w_3$ anomaly if the theory has fermionic strings \cite{Thorngren1404.4385}.
+We do not know the definite answer of quantum {dynamics}.
+Here we only enlist the possibilities of quantum dynamical fates of {\bf the modified $so(10)$ GUT + 4d WZW term} (with 16n Weyl fermions) based on the $w_2w_3$ anomaly matching constraints:\\ i).\,Spin(10) gauge group can be broken down to contain an SU(2) gauge subgroup such that there is a new SU(2) anomaly of mixed gauge-gravity type $w_2w_3(TM)=w_2w_3(V_{\rm SO(3)})$ within the $\Spin \times_{\Z_2^F}\SU(2) \equiv \Spin^h$ symmetry \cite{WangWenWitten2018qoy1810.00844}, again dynamically gauging SU(2) makes the SU(2) gauge bosons can propagate to the 5d bulk.\\ ii).\,The gauge group can be broken down to contain a U(1) gauge subgroup which can also have a pure gravitational $w_2w_3(TM)$ anomaly if the theory is all-fermion U(1) gauge theory \cite{WangPotterSenthil1306.3238, KravecMcGreevySwingle1409.8339}.
+The $\Spin \times_{\Z_2^F}\U(1) \equiv \Spin^c$ structure trivializes the $w_2w_3(TM)$ anomaly. \\ iii).\,The gauge group can be broken down to contain a $\Z_2$ gauge subgroup which can also have a pure gravitational $w_2w_3(TM)$ anomaly if the theory has fermionic strings \cite{Thorngren1404.4385, ChenHsin2110.14644, FidkowskiHaahHastings2110.14654, WanWangWen2112.12148}.
+The Spin structure trivializes the $w_2w_3(TM)$ anomaly. \\ \\ $\bullet$ However, the WZW dynamics in the quantum critical region that we propose in \Sec{sec:QED4Parton} shows none of the above.
+Instead, we suggest a different IR low energy fate of WZW theory: the Spin(10) symmetry can be fully preserved, while the mixed gauge-gravity anomaly $w_2w_3(TM)=w_2w_3(V_{\rm SO(10)})$ is matched by a {{Dirac} fermionic parton theory QED$'_4$ with emergent ${\U(1)'}$ dark gauge force and with a DSpin structure.} \Fig{fig:DQC} shows a schematic phase diagram.
+For Model I, without a WZW term, there is no deconfined QED$'_4$ within the dashed circle region.
+For Model II, with a WZW term, there is a deconfined QED$'_4$ within the dashed circle region. } \end{enumerate}